 There are a few things to bear in mind.
 Crucially, it’s important to think about your financial situation.
 Has your income changed recently?
 Will you be able to make payments now and in the future?
 When speaking to your lender/broker, provide as much information as you can about your income.
 Ultimately, they will want to protect you as much as possible, so that you can comfortably meet your payments and not find yourself in a financially vulnerable position.

 For example, consider the following when speaking to your mortgage advisor: have you been working more overtime than normal lately?
 Will this continue in the future or will your hours and overtime reduce?
+Will a bridge loan help if there are any delays in the process?

 Most lenders will lend to those who have been furloughed but each lender will have their own lending criteria.
 Your mortgage advisor will be able to help with the best options for you.
 For more complex income circumstances, a specialist mortgage broker will be able to talk through your options.